 I am a PhD student in the Division of Theory and Foundations (FoCS) and the Centre for Discrete Mathematics and its Applications (DIMAP) at the University of Warwick.
 I am fortunate to be advised by Dr. Torsten Mütze.
 My research is supported by the Chancellor's International Scholarship 2020.

-Before joining Warwick, I graduated with a MSc degree in Theoretical Computer Science from Chennai Mathematical InstituteLink opens in a new window, India, where I was advised by Dr. Partha Mukhopadhyay.
-During my masters, I was also a research intern at Sorbonne University, Paris, where I was advised by Dr. Vincent Cohen-Addad.
+Before joining Warwick, I graduated with an MSc degree in Theoretical Computer Science from Chennai Mathematical InstituteLink opens in a new window, India, where I was advised by Dr. Partha Mukhopadhyay.
+During my master's, I was also a research intern at Sorbonne University, Paris, where I was advised by Dr. Vincent Cohen-Addad.

-I'm broadly interested in enumerative combinatorics and computational complexity.
-My current research include studying Hamiltonicity in vertex-transitive graphs and exhaustive generation of objects in a Gray code order.
-I like to study generation problems from the lens of complexity.
-I am also interested in pattern-avoidance in different combinatorial objects and proving bijections between them.
+I'm broadly interested in combinatorics and computational complexity.
+My current research focuses on Hamiltonicity in vertex-transitive graphs and the exhaustive generation of various combinatorial objects in Gray code order.
+I am interested in studying such generation problems from a computational complexity perspective.
+I am also fascinated by patterns in objects like permutations, lattice paths, set partitions, trees, etc.

 Talks, conferences, and workshops

-1. Talk : On Hamilton cycles in Kneser graphs
+Talk: On Hamilton cycles in Kneser graphs K(n, k) when n is prime.

 - WPCCS (Dec 2021)